Jakob-Peters/Project-WebAdView/readme.md

 ### 3. Homepage and Articles (Demo)
 - The homepage and each article can display one or more `WebAdView` ad units.
+- The homepage is now fully scrollable: all content (ads, navigation links, consent button) is wrapped in a `ScrollView`, so you can always scroll to the bottom regardless of content height or number of ads.
+- Fixed heights and unnecessary spacers have been removed from the homepage, allowing content to flow naturally and preventing layout issues when adding more ads or content.
 - Navigation between articles is supported.
 - The homepage features a toolbar with a ladybug icon for toggling debug mode.